 III.
-Remuneration of the Chairman of the Board of Directors
+Remuneration of the Executive Chairman

-The Chairman of the Board of Directors, who does not perform any executive duties, will receive remuneration of €550,000, comprising only fixed payment items.
+The Chairman of the Board of Directors, receives a remuneration of €550,000, comprising only fixed payment items.
 Any remuneration payable for his/her membership of a Board Committees will be added to this amount.